Ask Price: The price at which you can buy a CFD asset. It is typically higher than the bid price due to the spread.

 Pip: The smallest price movement in a currency pair, often equal to 0.0001 for most pairs.
 For example, if EUR/USD moves from 1.1000 to 1.1001, it has moved 1 pip.

-Free Margin: The funds available in your account to open new positions, calculated as equity minus the margin used for open positions.
+Free Margin: The funds available in your account to open new positions, calculated as Equity – Margin used.

 Stop Loss: An order to close a trade at a predetermined price to limit potential losses.
 This helps manage risk by automatically closing a trade if the market moves against you.